 12-20 spaces in the Quad.
 Residence hall security features include card-swipe access to the building, front desk staff, and live-in residence life staff members.
 Although we are not able to offer gender neutral housing, we hope to provide a supportive environment for the expression (and understanding) of gender identity.

-The Lavender Floor is a supportive environment for the self-expression of lesbian, gay, bisexual, transgender, queer students and allies.
-This living and learning community facilitates academic success and personal development through programming, mentorship, service, and leadership opportunities.
+The Spectrum Floor is a supportive environment for LGBTQ students or anyone who is passionate about equal rights for all students.
+This living and learning community explores the depth of the human condition as it relates to sexual orientation in an academic setting.
+Furthermore, the community facilitates academic success and personal development through programming, mentorship, service, and leadership opportunities.

 · Increase retention

 · Provide a supportive network of students, faculty, staff, and community members

 · Create opportunities for self-exploration and intellectual discourse

 · Create a sense of belonging

 · Engage students in the community

 As a result of participating in the Spectrum Floor, students will:

 · Develop skills in mentorship, advocacy, service, and leadership

 · Engage in meaningful interactions with allies on campus and in local agencies